-Additionally, this MD&A contains several other real estate industry metrics that could be considered non-IFRS financial measures:
+Additionally, this MD&A contains several other real estate industry financial metrics:

-- "Acquisitions" means the REIT's properties, excluding the Initial Communities (as defined below) and such measures (i.e., Acquisitions Revenue, as well as Acquisitions NOI and Acquisitions NOI Margin (refer to section "Non-IFRS Financial Measures - Net Operating Income")) are used by management to evaluate period-over-period performance of such investment properties throughout both respective periods.
-These results reflect the impact of acquisitions of investment properties. - "Debt to Gross Book Value Ratio" is calculated by dividing indebtedness, which consists of the total principal amounts outstanding under mortgages payable and credit facilities, by Gross Book Value (as defined below). - "Gross Book Value" means, at any time, the greater of: (a) the value of the assets of the REIT and its consolidated subsidiaries, as shown on its then most recent consolidated statement of financial position prepared in accordance with IFRS, less the amount of any receivable reflecting interest rate subsidies on any debt assumed by the REIT; and (b) the historical cost of the investment properties, plus (i) the carrying value of cash and cash equivalents, (ii) the carrying value of mortgages receivable; and (iii) the historical cost of other assets and investments used in operations.
+- "Acquisitions" means the REIT's properties, excluding Same Communities (as defined below), and such measure is used by management to evaluate period-over-period performance of such investment properties throughout both respective periods.
+These results reflect the impact of acquisitions of investment properties. - "Debt to Gross Book Value" is calculated by dividing indebtedness, which consists of the total principal amounts outstanding under mortgages payable and credit facilities, by Gross Book Value (as defined below).
+Refer to section "Calculation of Other Real Estate Industry Metrics Debt to Gross Book Value". - "Gross Book Value" means, at any time, the greater of: (a) the value of the assets of the REIT and its consolidated subsidiaries, as shown on its then most recent consolidated statement of financial position prepared in accordance with IFRS, less the amount of any receivable reflecting interest rate subsidies on any debt assumed by the REIT; and (b) the historical cost of the investment properties, plus (i) the carrying value of cash and cash equivalents, (ii) the carrying value of mortgages receivable; and (iii) the historical cost of other assets and investments used in operations. - "Liquidity" is defined as (a) cash and cash equivalents, plus (b) borrowing capacity available under any existing credit facilities. - "NOI Margin" is defined as NOI divided by total revenue.
+Refer to section "Calculation of Other Real Estate Industry Metrics NOI and NOI Margin". - "Rent Collections" is defined as the total cash collected in a period divided by total revenue charged in that same period. - "Same Community" means all properties which have been owned and operated continuously since January 1, 2021 by the REIT and such measures (i.e., Same Community Revenue, as well as Same Community NOI, Same Community NOI Margin, and Same Community Occupancy) are used by management to evaluate period-over-period performance. - "Weighted Average Lot Rent" means the lot rent for each individual community multiplied by the total lots in that community summed for all communities divided by the total number of lots for all communities. - "Weighted Average Mortgage Interest Rate" is calculated by multiplying each mortgage's interest rate by the mortgage balance and dividing the sum by the total mortgage balance.